robshape/union-minui/README.md

 ### Additional FinUI features

+- Clear Recently Played
+- All extras included in default installation
--
+- Improved developer onboarding

 ## Installation

 The following section explains how to install MinUI using macOS, without having to download any additional tools.
+These instructions currently only work with 64GB microSD cards.
+Other sizes require additional partitioning steps that this guide does not cover yet.

 ### Prerequisites

-- A new 64GB microSD card from a reputable brand
+- A new **64GB microSD card** from a reputable brand
 - The offical Anbernic RG355XX firmware (`35XX-64GB230309EN.IMG`)
 - A [MinUI release](https://github.com/shauninman/union-minui/releases)
 - An [administrator user account](https://support.apple.com/guide/mac-help/change-users-groups-settings-mtusr001/mac)